Transcript of discussion

 If every place in Appalachia is the same, JD Vance said.
 How did his grandparents not feel like they fit in?
 And it’s either two different things.
 He’s in a double bind.
 It’s either one, Middletown is an Appalachia, and he doesn’t actually know about the place that he’s writing about, or to Middletown is Appalachia.

 And every place in Appalachia is different.
 It’s not the same.
 You can’t make assumptions.
 So this is, again, these are, there are so many holes in this book.
-And then, in this thought process, I’m glad we’re focusing on it, and I’m happy we’re pointing it out.
-And I think that this is something that a lot of people need to do.
+I’m glad we’re focusing on it, and I’m happy we’re pointing it out because I think that this is something that a lot of people need to do.

 Chuck Corra: In addition to the income level that I think would probably fall well outside of the scope of the average person, where he was from John if you recall, he also referenced a lot of other things that I think people who don’t grow up with means don’t have the opportunity to do when they’re growing up, including the visited his uncle in Napa California to understand identity.

-He did mention I’ll give him this.
-He did say that his other friends were amazed that they were.
-He was able to afford the airfare for that.
+He did mention I’ll give him this – he did say that his other friends were amazed that they were able to afford the airfare for that.
 Again, tells you something about his experience versus the typical experience, I think.
 And then he also attended.
 Therapy sessions as a kid, both with and without his mom, which is excellent.

 Not definitely not discouraging that, in fact, a highly encourage it.
 But I think that like from a resource standpoint and from an insurance standpoint, many people don’t have the opportunity to have therapy sessions and can go there and work out some of the more complexities that they have grown up.